 Many internship facilities that accept our students and potential employers require a criminal and/or personal background check to be placed in their facility.
 Additionally, facilities and employers may require candidates to submit to a drug test.
 This may cause a facility to not accept a student based the criteria and outcome of the background check and/or drug test.
-Surgical Technology is a "Safety Sensitive" position and all students must pass a drug test, regardless of prescribed or medical marijuana card, in order to go on externship.
+Students are in "Safety Sensitive" positions and all students must pass a drug test, regardless of prescribed or medical marijuana card, in order to go on internship, if required.
 If the drug test is failed, a student may be terminated.
 Students with criminal records that include felonies or misdemeanors, including those that are drug related, might not be accepted by an internship facility or employer.
 Externship and employment decisions are outside the control of Midwest Institute.
 The Massage Therapy program requires a criminal background check to attain licensure.
 If a student is denied licensure, they will have to be terminated from the program.